tonihintikka/opetuslupa_apu/docs/stories/epic-7-story-1-implement-data-management.md

 - Prioritize implementing settings persistence first.
 - Decide if "Delete All Data" should also wipe settings.
 - Use distinct filenames for data export vs. full backup (e.g., `ajokamu_data_...` vs `ajokamu_backup_...`).
 - Restoring settings might require an application reload to take effect properly.
+This was implemented using a confirmation dialog after restoring settings with an option to reload.